 She didn’t know there was such a thing as Grow Your Own Sprouts card.
-She said those little sprouts tasted like something straight out of her garden from years ago – so she loved it when a jar of sprouts found their way to her refrigerator.
+She said those little sprouts tasted like something straight out of her garden from years ago, so she loved it when a jar of sprouts found their way to her refrigerator.
 She could put sprouts on her salads and sandwiches and even blend them into her smoothies.

 Mom was amazed at what the Chiropractor Monthly Adjustment card did for her.
 She was not about to give that card away but was willing to offer referrals.
 She was winning the game and thought enough of her friends to give them a chance to catch up with her.

-It may be safe to say that my mother – who had raised 11 children and never drew the wonderful Empty Nester card – had an ace in her back pocket – and it was the ‘No Excuses’ card that only she could play.
+It may be safe to say that my mother, who had raised 11 children and never drew the wonderful Empty Nester card, had an ace in her back pocket: The No Excuses card.

-So there you have it – are you too old and set in your ways to make any changes?
-Are you too old to play the wellness game?
-I’m afraid whatever card you have in your hand – may be trumped with the ‘No Excuses’ card.
+So there you have it.
+Are you too old or too set in your ways to make any changes?
+Are you willing to play the Wellness game?
+Please remember, whatever card you have in your hand may be trumped with the No Excuses card.

 You already know you have drawn the Educational Purposes Only card, and you have not drawn any kind of treat, prevent, diagnose, or cure card.

-Further instructions can be found nearly anywhere – but please read the Extreme Study cards and Informed Consent cards before you advance go.
+You did draw the Smart Cookie card, and you know further instructions can be found nearly anywhere, but please read the Extreme Study cards and Informed Consent cards before you Advance Go.